|Business Rating:||3.8 / 5|

 Eye-popping sign-up bonus

-For many cardholders, the card’s 100,000-point sign-up bonus may be plenty of incentive to sign up.
+For many cardholders, the card’s 100,000-point sign-up bonus (after spending $15,000 in the first 3 months) may be plenty of incentive to sign up.
 This is one of the largest sign-up bonuses available at the moment.
 That said, you’ll have to do a good amount of spending to reach score the bonus: $15,000 in the first three months.
 The bonus should be enough to earn you a free flight – or two – in the first year alone.

-If you don’t mind being loyal to one airline, you may also consider the United℠ Business Card*, which offers a 60,000-mile bonus, but with only a $3,000 spending requirement in the first three months.
+If you don’t mind being loyal to one airline, you may also consider the United℠ Business Card*, which offers up to a 150,000-mile bonus (75,000 miles after you spend $5,000 on purchases in the first three months your account is open, plus an additional 75,000 miles after you spend $20,000 total in the first six months).

 High annual fee